How the rides are graded

 There are many styles of bike, but we’ll talk about these three :

 - Mountain bike (MTB) – These have chunky tyres, suspension, low gears for climbing hills, and probably a low saddle.
-This type of bike is designed for rough terrain, but could be used on-road where the ride isn’t long or fast.
+This type of bike is designed for rough terrain, but could be used on-road if the ride isn’t long or fast.

 For example, a mountain bike (chunky tyres, tough frame, etc) is the only type of bike suitable for off-road rides, but they’re no good for long and/or fast rides where their weight, knobbly tyres, low gearing and different riding position make them hard-work.